Graphic designers produce designs using images and words to get across ideas and information.

 You could be:

-- discussing with your client the aim of the project (the brief), how the design should look and how much it should cost
+discussing the brief with client, deciding how the design should look and how much it should cost

-- thinking up ideas and producing a series of computer visuals, or drawing a series of sketches to show the client
+coming up with ideas and producing a series of computer visuals, or drawing a series of sketches to show the client

 Pay rates vary, depending on:

 Some graphic designers work freelance.
-They charge a fee, possibly between £20 and £40 an hour, depending on the work – the average hourly rate is around £20 to £30.
+Depending on the work – the average hourly rate is around £20 to £30.
 The better known they are, the more they can charge.

-- You would liaise with print representatives and staff, clients, marketing professionals and sometimes photographers.
+You would liaise with printers, clients, marketing professionals and sometimes photographers.

-- You might travel to visit exhibitions, clients and printers.
+You might travel about the country to visit exhibitions, clients and printers.

-- You usually need a Higher National Diploma (HND) or degree in graphic design, visual communication or art and design.
+You usually need an HND or degree in graphic design, visual communication or art and design.

-- You could start by taking a National Certificate (NC) or National Qualification (NQ) (formal entry requirements not always needed) or a Higher National Certificate (HNC) (1-2 Highers needed for entry) in a graphic design subject.
+You could start by taking an NC or NQ (formal entry requirements not always needed) or an HNC (1-2 Highers needed for entry) in a graphic design subject.
 This might get you a job, perhaps as an assistant graphic designer, or lead on to an HND or degree.